The Catcher in the Rye

 And then when the kid does show tremendous sensitivity and insight, expressed in the vulgar language that more refined writers of sensitivity and insight don't use...well, it's magical.
 It strikes the reader, or at least a certain kind of reader, as all the more real.

 I think this is why The Catcher in the Rye has caught the affection of so many rebellious young people, including some famously unhinged killers.
 Many novels have critiqued modern society and its denizens, but few, if any, in the kind of language that makes those readers feel the thoughts are ripped from their own minds.

 But I think this also explains why not everyone feels this way about The Catcher in the Rye.
 If they are not the kinds of thoughts you already have and if Caulfield's voice does not resemble yours to some extent, then the language can leave you unimpressed.
 Or it impresses you in the way that someone doing accents can impress you without moving you.

 Of course, the novel's actual critiques of people and upper middle-class urban life are also important to the novel's reception, especially by the cynical.
 Salinger is a deeply cynical writer.
 It's been suggested in some quarters that Catcher is really a novel of post-traumatic stress, that Caulfield experiences school and New York as Salinger had experienced the war, wandering both battlefields in shock, uncomprehendingly, in need of help to pull themselves together again and continue as soldiers/citizens.

 Interesting idea, but I find Caulfield's caustic take on his arena of action much more juvenile than might be expected of a soldier.
-Norman Mailer (who wrote a real war novel) called Salinger the "greatest mind ever to stay in prep school"—and the first time I heard this I thought it was just a bitchy comment on a rival writer but it's grown on me as a general explanation of at least The Catcher in the Rye.
+Norman Mailer (who wrote a real war novel) called Salinger the "greatest mind ever to stay in prep school."
+The first time I heard this I thought it was just a bitchy comment from a rival writer but it's grown on me as a general explanation of at least The Catcher in the Rye.